-- Monday– Monday is generally the day when most household post is received.
-Avoid the risk of your direct mail campaign having to fight for attention by finding another day for your direct mail campaign to be received
+- Monday– Monday is generally the day when the most household post is received.
+Avoid the risk of your direct mail campaign having to fight for attention by finding another day for your direct mail campaign to be received.

-- don’t forget to get the best mailing rate possible! and
+- Don’t forget to get the best mailing rate possible